-Chronic fatigue syndrome (CFS), also known as Myalgic Encephalitis (ME), is an illness that affects the nervous system.
-It causes extreme fatigue that cannot be explained by any other medical condition.
+Chronic fatigue syndrome (CFS), also known as myalgic encephalitis (ME), is an illness that causes extreme fatigue that cannot be explained by any other medical condition.
 If you have ME/CFS you are likely to feel very tired, very often, even if you have not been active.
 You may also have a host of other symptoms.

 Doctors do not yet understand the cause or causes of ME/CFS, and there is no simple cure.
 But if you or your child has ME/CFS, your doctor can suggest treatments you may find helpful.